looker-open-source/extension-examples/react/typescript/kitchensink/README.md

 The process above requires your local development server to be running to load the extension code.
 To allow other people to use the extension, a production build of the extension needs to be run.
 As the kitchensink uses code splitting to reduce the size of the initially loaded bundle, multiple JavaScript files are generated.

-1. In your extension project directory on your development machine, build the extension by running the command `yarn build`.
+1. In your extension project directory on your development machine, build the extension by running the command `npm run build`.
 2. Drag and drop ALL of the generated JavaScript files contained in the `dist` directory into the Looker project interface.
 3. Modify your `manifest.lkml` to use `file` instead of `url` and point it at the `bundle.js` file:
    ```